luanorlandi/REA-Estados-de-um-processo/README.md

 Go to this [page][rea] and you will able use the tool.

-If you have any difficult to understand or use the tool, see the video below (turn YouTube CC on to see english subtitle)
+If you have any difficulty to understand or use the tool, see the video below (turn YouTube CC on to see english subtitle)

 [![Click to see the video](img/screenshot/video.png)](https://www.youtube.com/watch?v=GyFxMXhDsYY)